flo0909/djangoprj1/README.md

 ***The Project***

 I have taken inspiration from the 'Issue Tracker' idea provided.
-The project is using Django 2.2.5. , Python 3.7.3,  Html5 , CSS3 , JavaScript, DC , D3 , Stripe, Bootstrap4, Crispy Forms, the rest please find in requirements.txt.
+The project is using Django 2.2.5. , Python 3.7.3, PostgreSQL provided by Heroku , Html5 , CSS3 , JavaScript, DC , D3 , Stripe, Bootstrap4, Crispy Forms, the rest please find in requirements.txt.
 The user images are uploaded into an AWS bucket.

 ***The UX***